pavs2003/Thesparksfoundation/README.md

 # Thesparksfoundation

-Here I will post all the tasks answers here.
+Here I will post some of the tasks answers here.